BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 This code will lock our synchronizing object, update the *Simulator*'s fields and prepare a
 critical *success* message to be sent to the IoT Hub.
-As with the failure case, the **Critical** message property will be processed by the IoT Hub's routing mechanism for forwarding onto the
+As with the failure case, the **Critical** message property will be processed by the IoT Hub's routing mechanism, forwarding it onto the Service Bus.
-*Service Bus*.

-4. Lastly, register the `OnDesiredPropertyChange` callback handler in *Main*.
-Add the following
+4. Lastly, register the `OnDesiredPropertyChange` callback handler in *Main* by adding the following
-line inside the initialization task, after `await Connect(_deviceClient);`:
+line inside the initialization task, just after `await Connect(_deviceClient);`:

 ```C#
 // Add Callback for Desired Configuration changes.